mehrjaved/Data_Visualization/Final_Project_MehrJaved.md

 ### Method and Medium

 Since the report above is in pdf format, relavent tables from this report will be scraped using Tabula to extract data in a csv format.
-These tables are available in the report from page 68 onwards.
+These tables are available in the report page 68 onwards.

 Once the data has been scraped, the data will be cleaned to plot the following:
 + Time series graphs of STD growth of the years